InMotion boast very highly trained and helpful support staff

 In this review, we’ll take a look at the key features of InMotion, and offer some comparisons to other web hosting services.
 Take a look to see how InMotion stacks up against the competition, and whether the services it offers are right for your needs.

 InMotion started life in 2001, and since then has grown into a company with 300 employees and three offices across the U.S..
 It also has two data centers in Los Angeles and Ashburn, Virginia, which are home to “thousands and thousands” of servers.

 The company says it has “hundreds of thousands” of customers, which is a far cry from the millions that the bigger companies have.
 Instead, InMotion focuses on providing as high a level of service as it can muster to compete with the bigger companies.

-Its support staff, for example, undergo 160 hours of training to learn about all the technical facets of web hosting such as LAMP stack, email clients, and Linux operating systems.
+Its support staff, for example, undergo 160 hours of training to learn about all the technical facets of web hosting, such as LAMP stack, email clients, and Linux operating systems.
 Not sure what LAMP stack is?
 Don’t worry, they don’t expect you to!

 If you’ve read our reviews, then you know one of the first things you need to determine is what kind of uptime a provider offers.
 This is key since you want your website to be going offline as little as possible.

-InMotion has five different types of services:
+The first thing to explain is that InMotion has five different types of hosting services: